r-hub/blog/content/post/2021-07-29-caching/index.md

 ---
 slug: cache
-title: "How to cache results in R code"
+title: "Caching the results of functions of your R package"
 authors:
 - Maëlle Salmon
 - Christophe Dervieux